-One significant aspect of skill-based training, like we offer, is that you can begin by focusing on the techniques taught; doing the movements in Muay Thai lightly and exercises choosing light weights until you are more proficient at the skills.
-In fact, this is what we recommend to all students who begin training with us, regardless of fitness level, as it is the best and safest way to learn and progress.
+One significant aspect of skill-based training, as we offer, is that you can begin by focusing on the techniques taught; doing the movements in Muay Thai lightly and exercises choosing light weights until you are more proficient at the skills.
+This is what we recommend to all students who begin training with us, regardless of fitness level, as it is the best and safest way to learn and progress.

 The classes are small-group; the average size is 6-10 so that we can scale exercises and workouts to the individual.